LESC-Unicamp/Self-diffusion-coefficients-for-confined-fluids-in-a-slit-pore-/README.md

 ## Building and Compilation
 <p align="justify">

-  For compilation, we have used the GNU Compiler Collection (<a href="https://gcc.gnu.org/">GCC</a>).
+  For compilation, we have used the GNU Compiler Collection (<a href="https://doi.org/10.1021/acs.jctc.6b00653">- Equation 67</a>).
 We tested the algorithm using some GCC versions: 9.3.0 in Ubuntu 20.04 LTS and 7.5.0 in Ubuntu 18.04 LTS.
 </p>

 We have built the code for the calculation of the self-difusion coefficients using the following command line: